Simbolik/complete-seo-control/README.txt

 1. Install and activate the plugin
 2. Go to **SEO Control** in your WordPress admin menu
-3. Start customizing your meta tags using the four intuitive tabs
+3. Start customizing your meta tags using the five intuitive tabs (Homepage, Articles, Categories, Tags, Pages)
 4. See live previews as you type
 5. Save and watch your search visibility improve!